Literal Idiomatic Translation

 The Abundance Of Ellipses In The Biblical Texts

 The Greek texts of the new covenant books of the Bible abound with ellipses of at least three basic kinds which Dr. Bullinger has identified.
-Rather than get into the laborious task of explaining here all of the various sub-forms of those three different kinds of ellipses, if you get a chance to obtain a copy of Dr. Bullinger's book you will add to your library an indispensible foundation stone of reference material.
+Rather than get into the laborious task of explaining here all of the various sub-forms of those three different kinds of ellipses, if you get a chance to obtain a copy of Dr. Bullinger's book you will add to your library an indispensable foundational stone of reference material.

 Dr. Bullinger spoke of three basic kinds of ellipses: